fixedtire/shell_cheatsheets/README.md

 ### short commands to display cheat-sheets in your CLI (executable from any directory)

+> [!IMPORTANT]
+> The main idea of this project is to help beginner developers improving their workflow.
+The cheat-sheets are a collection of commands/shortcuts that **_I_** think are useful.
+If you feel different about it, **you're more than welcome to customize the sheets** (eg. delete/add lines, add custom notes etc).
+You can also rename the commands, therefor change the alias name ([see here](#installation)).

 **Note:** So far this is only for MAC/Linux Users (Bash/ZShell)\_

 Available cheat-sheets (customizable):